pascalr/admin/docs/vente/vente.md

 Domotique intelligente
 ======================

+1. It begins by stating a big change has taken place that affects the audience.
+2. It names an enemy.
+3. It teases the “promised land” – what the world will look like for the people who deal with the new change the right way.
+4. It highlights a few features as ingredients in a sort of magic potion that can bring people to the promised land.
+5. It brings the point home with some proof that the whole story is true.

 #1.
 Start with a big, undeniable change that creates stakes

 No matter what you’re selling, your most formidable obstacle is prospects’ adherence to the status quo.
 Your primary adversary, in other words, is a voice inside people’s heads that goes, We’ve gotten along just fine without it, and we’ll always be fine without it.

+#5.
+Present your best evidence

+Of course, even if you’ve laid out the story perfectly, audiences will be skeptical.
+As they should be, since your Promised Land is by definition difficult to reach!

+So you must present evidence of your ability to deliver happily-ever-after.
+The best evidence is stories about people—told in their own voices—who say you helped reach the Promised Land:

+Malheureusement, je n'ai pas de preuve pour l'instant...

 https://medium.com/the-mission/the-best-sales-pitch-ive-seen-all-year-7fa92afaa248